-Please note that all applicants, whether for the qualifying year or the DClinPsy, will need to complete the enrolment process on the Student Services Online as well as the relevant Clinical Programme Application Form that is found on our Forms and Guides page https://www.auckland.ac.nz/en/science/about-the-faculty/school-of-psychology/forms-and-quides.html
+Please note that all applicants, whether for the qualifying year or the DClinPsy, will need to complete the admission process as well as the relevant application questions found on the Application for Admission page.

 Do not apply under the Doctoral application.
 All successful applicants will start as a Preparatory year cohort.